mirix/retrieval-augmented-generation/README.md

 It relies on Flask, transformers, ctransformers and Llama Index.

-Other modules may be needed depending on the format of the sources (PDF, DOCX, CSV, etc).
+Two different scripts are provided:

-The English translation of The Little Prince in PDF format is provided as an example.
+1. rag_llama_index_tulu_app uses the English translation of The Little Prince in PDF format as source material [tulu-2-dpo-7b.Q5_K_M.gguf](https://huggingface.co/TheBloke/tulu-2-dpo-7B-GGUF) as language model.
+This is an early approach and it is slow and inefficient.
+I keep it here for reference.

+2. rag_llama_index_AWQ_tiny_app uses SQE's Terms and Conditions as source material and [dolphin-2.6-mistral-7B-dpo-AWQ](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-AWQ) as language model.
+This approach is much faster and more efficient in every aspect (retrieval, reranking, etc.).

 CAVEATS